Thinking about using Taxy?

 What do clients see?

-From there, they’re guided through your request, broken down into small, manageable worklist items with response fields and upload facilities for each.
+From there, they're guided through your request, broken into small, manageable queries, each with a response field or document upload.

 Do clients struggle to use Taxy?